Published Books

 Currently available books:

-1. SQL for professionals, Tata McGraw-Hill.
-This is a cute little book that’s still selling after 16 years!
+1. SQL for professionals, McGraw-Hill Education: This is a cute little book that’s still selling after 16 years!
 It is currently in its sixteenth reprint.
-Read more about it, or visit the publisher’s page for it.
+Read more about it, or buy it at Amazon.in or Flipkart.com.

-2. Software Requirements and Estimation, Tata McGraw-Hill.
-This one even has a Chinese edition.
+2. Software Requirements and Estimation, McGraw-Hill Education: This one even has a Chinese edition.
 It is currently on its eleventh reprint.
-You can read more about it here.
-See the publisher’s page for it.
+You can read more about it here or buy it from Amazon.in or Flipkart.com

-3. ISO 9001: 2000 for Software Organizations, Tata McGraw-Hill.
-Now available in softcover.
-Read about it here or visit the publisher’s page .
+3. ISO 9001: 2000 for Software Organizations, McGraw-Hill Education: Read about it here or buy it from Amazon.in or Flipkart.com.

 Books now obsolete/ out-of-print: